Skip to main content

 Aeration Basins

-The primary clarifier effluent flows to four 64-foot square aeration basins.
+The primary clarifier effluent flows to four 150 x 50 foot square aeration basins.
 This stage is the complete mix activated sludge process that mixes and provides oxygen to the wastewater to optimize the growth of bacteria and other organisms for the biological treatment of the waste.
 The basins are designed to provide four to six hours detention time.

 The activated sludge then flows to four 65-foot diameter secondary clarifiers.
 These clarifiers are designed for a two- to three-hour detention time and provide the final settling of activated sludge solids in order to achieve liquids - solids separation.